Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 Typical Sunday Lunch Menus and Dishes

-This traditional Sunday lunch usually involves of a number of courses, with the first course consisting of Maltese bread, cheese or olives and olive oil to start.
 This is often followed by an antipasto tray such as pickled vegetables, cured meats and olives and sun dried tomatoes, often served on a large sharing plate.
 A word or warning, this sharing platter is a meal in itself!

 The main course often features grilled meats such as rabbit, lamb, stewed pigeon or other delicious meat dishes as well as stews and fish dishes.
 They are usually accompanied by a variety of vegetables such as mushrooms, onions, tomatoes, beans, potatoes, and salad.
-The meal is completed with a sweet dessert course such as kannoli (traditional pastries filled with ricotta), almond cake or fig jam tart.

 A selection of local wines such as Ghajn Tuffieha (a white wine) or Marsovin (a red wine) are often served alongside the meal.